goolygu/v_machine/README.rst

 ###################

 Visual Loop Machine plays visual loops stored in the MTD (Multiple Temporal Dimension) video format.
-The visual loop changes according to the loudness of the audio playing on the same computer.
+The visual loop changes according to the relative volume of the audio playing on the same computer or the sound caught on mic.

+Install file for mac now available at https://visualloopmachine.liyangku.com/

 .. image:: gui.png